tkang007/ohtdata/README.md

 ## objective
 - find abnormal,outlier, noise data and report noise data file when found
-- geneate normal, outlier data
+- geneate normal, outlier data and charts for trend, distribution and correlation.

 ## raw data
 - csv files in this folder: